bunkerity/bunkerweb/docs/integrations.md

   <figcaption>BunkerWeb integration with Vagrant</figcaption>
 </figure>
 -->

 List of supported providers :

 - virtualbox
 - libvirt

-**_Note on Supported Base Images_**
+!!! note "Supported Base Images"
     Please be aware that the provided Vagrant boxes are based **exclusively on Ubuntu 22.04 "Jammy"**.
 While BunkerWeb supports other Linux distributions, the Vagrant setup currently only supports Ubuntu 22.04 as the base operating system.
 This ensures a consistent and reliable environment for users who want to deploy BunkerWeb using Vagrant.

 Similar to other BunkerWeb integrations, the Vagrant setup uses **NGINX version 1.24.0**.
 This specific version is required to ensure compatibility and smooth functioning with BunkerWeb.
 Additionally, the Vagrant box includes **PHP** pre-installed, providing a ready-to-use environment for hosting PHP-based applications alongside BunkerWeb.

 By using the provided Vagrant box based on Ubuntu 22.04 "Jammy", you benefit from a well-configured and integrated setup, allowing you to focus on developing and securing your applications with BunkerWeb without worrying about the underlying infrastructure.

 Here are the steps to install BunkerWeb using Vagrant on Ubuntu with the supported virtualization providers (VirtualBox, and libvirt):

 1. Make sure you have Vagrant and one of the supported virtualization providers (VirtualBox or libvirt) installed on your system.
 2. There are two ways to install the Vagrant box with BunkerWeb: either by using a provided Vagrantfile to configure your virtual machine or by creating a new box based on the existing BunkerWeb Vagrant box, offering you flexibility in how you set up your development environment.